TableRAG: A Retrieval Augmented Generation Framework for Heterogeneous Document Reasoning: Experiments

 \subsubsection{Baselines}

 We evaluate the performance of TableRAG by benchmarking it against three distinct baseline methodologies: (1) Direct answer generation with LLMs.
 (2) NaiveRAG, which processes tabular data as linearized Markdown formatted texts and subsequently applies a standard RAG pipeline.
-(3) React \citep{yao2023react}, a prompt based paradigm to synergize reasoning and acting in LLMs with external knowledge sources.
+(3) ReAct \citep{yao2023react}, a prompt based paradigm to synergize reasoning and acting in LLMs with external knowledge sources.
 (4) TableGPT2 \citep{su2024tablegpt2} employs a Python-based execution module to generate code (e.g., \texttt{Pandas}) for answer derivation within a simulated environment.
-The detailed implementation of these baseline methods is provided in Appendix \ref{baseline}.
+The detailed implementation of these baseline methods is provided in Appendix \ref{baseline} and additional baseline comparisons are presented in Appendix \ref{append_exp}.